 For the concierge-in-chief, Karen, creating long-term bonds with guests is one of her favorite parts of the job.
 She’s a bit of a legend around here, having spent two decades helping guests make the most of their resort stay.
 She remembers the Owner families who return year after year, singing songs with the kids and giving them little mementos to take home with them.

 “The world comes to my desk, and I get to see kids grow up!” she told me, her enthusiasm as invigorating as an early morning cup of coffee.

-A Resort that Truly Shines
+A Property that Truly Shines

 Every associate I encountered shared Karen’s sunny attitude, so it’s no wonder the guests take note.
 Before one of the walking tours, I introduced myself to the group and explained that I was there to write about what makes the resort so extraordinary.
 Seconds later, one of the guests leaned toward me.

-“It’s the staff,” she told me with conviction “The staff here is the best.”
+“It’s the staff,” she told me with conviction.
+“The staff here is the best.”

 So while the resort’s iconic clock tower serves as the symbolic heart of downtown Boston, I realized that it’s the associates here who are the true pulse of the property.
 Thanks to them, Owners and guests enjoy a one-of-a-kind vacation experience that perfectly balances an appreciation of the past’s rich heritage with exploration of the city’s modern treasures.

 Where to Stay: